al-chris/Probabilty_Project/README.md

 ---

 ### 3. **Simulation and Visualization**
-We'll simulate the M/M/1 queue for varying arrival and service rates to see its performance under different conditions.
-Let’s calculate and plot:
+Simulate the M/M/1 queue for varying arrival and service rates to see its performance under different conditions.
+Calculate and plot:

 1. **Utilization Factor (\(\rho\))** vs. \(\lambda\).
 2. Average **queue length** and **waiting time** under different conditions.